nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Edits the person with the specified `NAME`.
 The name refers to the full name shown in the displayed person list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags/appointments, the existing tags/appointments of the person will be added i.e adding of tags is cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* You can remove all the person’s future appointments by typing `ap/` without specifying any appointments after it.
-* Currently, editing of specific tags and appointments are not possible.
-To work around this, you can clear their respective fields and add the new tags/appointments.

 <box type="tip" seamless>